-See safety instructions (XA): All data relating to explosion protection are provided in separate Ex documentation and are available from the Downloads Area of the Endress+Hauser-website.
-The Ex documentation is supplied as standard with all Ex devices.
+See safety instructions (XA): All data relating to explosion protection are provided in separate Ex documentation and are available from the Downloads area of the Endress+Hauser website.
+The Ex documentation is supplied as standard with all devices approved for use in explosion hazardous areas.